grishasen/proof_of_value/README.md

 1. **Data Import**:
     - Navigate to the "Data Import" page.
     - Upload your data by selecting and loading ZIP or Parquet files.
+    - **For demo**:
-    - For demo: Switch off `Import raw data` toggle.
+      - IH reporting: switch off `Import raw data` toggle.
 Upload JSON file available in `data` folder (unzip archive).
+      - CLV analytics: import product holdings zip file directly.
     - Once the data is imported, it will be processed and prepared for visualization.

 2. **Dashboard**: